 - Keep this a safe and quiet haven: No glass, radios, or fires.

 - Mohonk Preserve prohibits the use of unmanned aerial systems (UAS) otherwise known as unmanned aerial vehicles, drones, quadcopters, radio-controlled model airplanes and/ or any other equipment of this type, on or above its property unless such use is approved through our permit application process.
-Click here for more information.
+Please see our Drone Policy for more information.

 - Mohonk Preserve prohibits smoking of any kind anywhere on Preserve property.

 - Help Keep Bears Wild!
 We have recently seen an increase in bear sightings around the Preserve, it is important to remember to please treat bears and other wildlife with respect and caution, and help keep wildlife wild.
 Bears that lose their natural fear of humans may have to be destroyed.

 - “A fed bear is a dead bear!”
 Do NOT feed bears.
 A wild bear prefers natural food and steers clear of people.
 However, bears are attracted to a number of potential food sources and will quickly develop a habit of seeking them out.